dalilfob/Notes/460/Notes-1-10.md

   - Tactics correspond to Area
 - Strong, Enforced, and Tested Security Policy

+'''
     Clean your online presence (search your name on google)
+'''

 ###No Free Lunch
-- Type netsat in cmd prompt when going to say a movie pirating site
+- Type netstat cmd prompt when going to say a movie pirating site
   - 20/25 connections may be open